leighgordy/csv-dynamodb-builder/README.md

 [amazons own method](https://aws.amazon.com/blogs/database/implementing-bulk-csv-ingestion-to-amazon-dynamodb/)
 which is great for populating a live database.

-You could use this to populate a live dynamodb but I suspect it will be more expensive than using their CSV method.
+You could use this to populate a live dynamodb instance, but I suspect it will be more expensive than using their own CSV method.
-Also this is making separate create queries for each item.
-If it fails you have a half built database with no rollback.
+Also if this fails you have a half built database with no rollback.

 ## Instructions
 ### How to use this project